-Another good strategy is to curate a list of micro influencers – individuals with a large following on social platforms whose interests dovetail with your brand and reaching out to them with a view to collaborating.
+Another good strategy is to curate a list of micro-influencers – individuals with a large following on social platforms whose interests dovetail with your brand and reach out to them with a view to collaborating.
 These personalities hold quite a sway with their audience (who in turn will have audiences of their own) and this can amplify your marketing efforts far beyond your own channels.

 Refresh Your Image

-If its a been a while since you updated anything in your business, consider if its time for a refresh.
+If it’s been a while since you updated anything in your business, consider if it’s time for a refresh.
 Your brand assets should be updated on a regular basis to ensure that you’re attracting the right customers and serving up something fresh to hook in repeat business.

 Your brand needs to be consistent, so approach any changes as an evolution rather than a revolution.
 A great design agency can help to move your brand forward without laying waste to what came before.